DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-10-06-beta-prototype-research-round-2.md

 > “I prefer them to be alphabetically ordered.
 If I wanted to award QTS for 20 students I would work from a list - wouldn’t want to have to keep searching.”

-> “I don’t understand from this list what the order is.
+> “I do not understand from this list what the order is.
 Would prefer an alphabetical thing.
 I’d obviously want to see my current cohort.
 I’d like previous years’ records to be archived.”

 In order to save time, some users would prefer to be “directed to the next section automatically”.